TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Typolink.rst

    not check for any duplicate parameters!
 This is not a problem: Only the last parameter of the same name will be applied.

+   .. versionchanged:: 10.0

+      With version 10.0 a breaking change was introduced.
+Setting :typoscript:`addQueryString.method` to any value but :typoscript:`GET` will trigger a `E_USER_WARNING`.
+Any POST-parameters will be ignored.
+Maintaining functionality - if required at all - has to be done using domain specific logic in according controllers or middleware implementations.

    .exclude
       List of query arguments to exclude from the link.
 Typical examples are 'L' or 'cHash'.